 Low Power Display Measurement

-The goals are to provide information on display power consumption and whether the displays meeting the requirement of Intel® “Low Power Display Technology (LPDT)” requirements.
+The goals are to provide information on display power consumption and whether the displays meet the requirement of Intel® “Low Power Display Technology (LPDT)” requirements.
 The information serves as a reference for any companies who are interested to use the displays for their product integration.
-For more information, please refer to the Intel® Low Power Display Technology (LPDT) 3.1 Specification & Intel® Display Optics Specification for Project Athena.
+For more information, please refer to the Intel® Low Power Display Technology (LPDT) Specification & Intel® Display Optics Specification for Project Athena.

 Display Optics Test

-The Display Optical Test is designed to evaluate the panel characteristics with certain requirements of brightness, contrast, color, and more to help OEMs and Panel vendors in the panel selection process before mechanical design is finalized and ensure panels are qualified for Project Athena designs.
-For more on Display Optics Tests, please refer to the Intel® Low Power Display Technology (LPDT) 3.1 Specification & Intel® Display Optics Specification for Project Athena.
+The Display Optical Test is designed to evaluate the panel characteristics with certain requirements of brightness, contrast, color, and more to help OEMs and Panel vendors in the panel selection process before the mechanical design is finalized and ensure panels are qualified for Project Athena designs.
+For more on Display Optics Tests, please refer to the Intel® Low Power Display Technology (LPDT) Specification & Intel® Display Optics Specification for Project Athena.

 To award component quality, any components meeting the testing requirements will be provided with the certificate.
-Certified products will be also listed on the Allion Labs’ website for public reference.
+Certified products will be also listed on the Allion Labs website for public reference.